-That’s about how long summer lasts, starting with Memorial Day weekend and running through mid-August, with the first day of school as summer’s unofficial ending.
+That’s about how long summer lasts, starting with Memorial Day weekend and running through much of August, with the first day of school marking summer’s unofficial end.

-In southeast Missouri, near the cities of Piedmont and Ellington, Clearwater covers about 1,600 acres and provides is noted for fishing (crappie and catfish).
-Nearby attractions include Ozark National Scenic Riverways, Peck Ranch Conservation Area (elk tours) and Sam A. Baker State Park.
+In southeast Missouri, near the cities of Piedmont and Ellington, Clearwater Lake covers about 1,600 acres and is noted for its fishing.
+Nearby attractions include the Ozark National Scenic Riverways, Peck Ranch Conservation Area (elk tours) and Sam A. Baker State Park.

 Located in central Missouri, near Osage Beach, Lake Ozark and Camdenton, it’s one of Missouri’s largest lakes, with more than 1,100 miles of shoreline.
-Popular for boating and fishing, the surrounding area is a well-known golf destination.
-Nearby attractions include Ha Ha Tonka State Park and Osage Beach Outlet Marketplace.
+Popular for boating and fishing, the lake area is also a well-known golf destination.
+Ha Ha Tonka State Park and Bridal Cave are close by.

-An overlooked gem, this 1,000-acre northwest Missouri lake is located near Maryville.
+An often-overlooked gem, this 1,000-acre northwest Missouri lake is located near Maryville.
 The recreational area surrounding the lake offers camping, horseback riding and golf.
 The lake has good populations of bass and crappie.
-Area attractions include Conception Abbey and Benedictine Sisters of Perpetual Adoration chapel.
+Attractions in the area include Conception Abbey and Benedictine Sisters of Perpetual Adoration chapel.

-There are ample spots to fish for crappie, boat and swim on this 19,000-acre lake in northeast Missouri.
-Named for the area’s most-famous resident, the lake is near the cities of Perry, Monroe City and Florida.
-Nearby attractions include Spalding Beach, Mark Twain Landing and Mark Twain Birthplace State Historic Site.
+There’s plenty of space to fish for crappie, boat and swim on this 19,000-acre lake in northeast Missouri.
+Named for the area’s most famous resident, the lake is near the cities of Perry, Monroe City and Florida.
+Area attractions include Spalding Beach, Mark Twain Landing and the Mark Twain Birthplace State Historic Site.

 A peaceful, 7,800-acre lake in central Missouri, Pomme de Terre is well-known among anglers seeking muskie and walleye.
-Situated near the towns of Pittsburg and Hermitage, there's a marina on the Pittsburg side of the lake.
-Nearby attractions include Lead Mine Conservation Area, Lucas Oil Speedway and Shadow Lake Golf Course.
+The lake is situated near the towns of Pittsburg and Hermitage.
+Area attractions include the Lead Mine Conservation Area, Lucas Oil Speedway and Shadow Lake Golf Course.

 A popular destination for Kansas City residents (it’s 20 minutes from downtown) this 7,000-plus-acre lake has 175 miles of shoreline near Smithville, Plattsburg and Platte City.
-The area near the lake has campgrounds, biking trails and golf courses.
-Regional attractions include the Jesse James Farm and the Shoal Creek Living History Museum.
+The area surrounding the lake has campgrounds, biking trails and golf courses.
+The Jesse James Farm and the Shoal Creek Living History Museum are located close by.

 Named for the only Missourian ever elected president, Truman Lake – the largest in Missouri in terms of acreage – is great for fishing.
 It has abundant populations of crappie, bass and walleye.
 The lake is near both Warsaw and Clinton.
-Regional attractions include the Truman Dam Visitors Center and Lost Valley Fish Hatchery.
+Visit the Truman Dam Visitors Center and Lost Valley Fish Hatchery.

-Nestled between a section of Mark Twain National Forest and the Mingo National Wildlife Refuge in southeast Missouri, this 8,400-acre lake delights anglers seeking largemouth bass and catfish.
+Nestled near a section of the Mark Twain National Forest in southeast Missouri, this 8,400-acre lake attracts anglers seeking largemouth bass and catfish.
 Nearby cities include Puxico, Williamsville and Poplar Bluff.
-Sights to see in the area include Lake Wappapello State Park and the Stars and Stripes Museum and Library.
+Sights to see in the area include Lake Wappapello State Park and Mingo National Wildlife Refuge.

-A popular destination for trout fishing, Taneycomo has about 40 miles of shoreline.
-The lake is stocked with about 700,000 rainbow trout and 10,000 brown trout each year.
-On its meandering path, Lake Taneycomo runs through the heart of downtown Branson.
-Among the numerous area attractions are Silver Dollar City and Branson Landing.
+A popular destination for trout fishing, Lake Taneycomo has about 40 miles of shoreline.
+The lake is stocked with more than 700,000 rainbow and brown trout each year.
+On its meandering path, the lake runs through the heart of downtown Branson.
+Numerous attractions include the Showboat Branson Belle and Branson Landing.

-This nearly 25,000-acre lake near Stockton and Bolivar is noted as an excellent sail-boating destination.
-A generous and nearly perpetual breeze from the southwest makes it possible to sail away on Stockton Lake.
-Within Stockton State Park, there's a marina (with a sailing school!) and a campground, along with camper cabins and duplexes.
+This nearly 25,000-acre lake near Stockton and Bolivar is known as an excellent sail-boating destination.
+A generous and nearly-perpetual breeze from the southwest propels sailboats across the lake.
+There’s a marina (with a sailing school) at Stockton State Park.